redis/redis-doc/commands/hlen.md

-Returns the number of fields contained in the hash stored at _key_.
+Returns the number of fields contained in the [Redis hash](/docs/data-types/hashes) stored at _key_.

 @return